mumbleskates/prost/README.md

 #### Fields

 Encoded messages are comprised of zero or more encoded fields.
+Each field has a numeric "tag", a number in the range representable by an unsigned 32 bit integer, and some type of value.

 Each field is encoded as two parts: first its key, and then its value.
 The field's key is always encoded as a varint.
 The interpretation of the encoded